Jordonbc/VREngine/README.md

 Everything in the plugin is written in C++, no blueprints here.

-You can use blueprints if you dont like coding in C++ the functions will be listed on the wiki.
+You can use blueprints if you don't like coding in C++ the functions will be listed on the wiki.

 ## Tech/Frameworks used

 Built with:

 - Unreal Engine
-- SteamVR
+- OpenXR

 ## Installation

 ### Using precompiled dlls

-Once you download the zip file extract it and either place the extracted folder in the Plguins folder of your game or in the engine plugin folder for global use.
+Once you download the zip file extract it and either place the extracted folder in the Plugins folder of your game or in the engine plugin folder for global use.

 ### Building from Source

-If you build VREngine from souce you must place this repository in a folder called Plugins in the base directory of your game where the .uproject lives e.g. mygame/Plugins/VREngine
+If you build VREngine from source you must place this repository in a folder called Plugins in the base directory of your game where the .uproject lives e.g. mygame/Plugins/VREngine

 ## API Reference